klust/SupercomputersForStarters/docs/C08_Accelerators/C08_S05_Status_GPU_computing.md

 such a link between graphics cards.
 A CPU was connected to the GPUs using PCIe, and similarly a network interface would also be connected to a CPU using PCIe.

-Later designs tried to move the network interconnect closer to the GPUs, as they perform the majority of the calculations and hence also contain the data that should be send to other nodes.
 A typical 4-GPU node based on the NVIDIA Ampere A100 GPU launched in 2020 would look similar to:

 ![2020 NVIDIA A100](../img/C08_S05_02_2020_A100.jpg)

 There are many variants of quad GPU designs with the A100 GPU, with single and dual socket CPU servers.
-However, it is often advantageous to have all GPUs connected to a single CPU, but only the single socket AMD Epyc CPU has enough PCIe connections to do so and still be able to also attach one or two network interface cards.
+However, as some 2020-era CPUs didn't have enough PCIe lanes to connect 4 GPUs, 2 network cards and in some cases also some local fast SSDs on two sockets (let alone a single CPU socket), a different solution was needed.
-The above design solves this in a different way.
-It uses two PCIe switches (the magenta circles), and each PCIe switch connects the CPU to two of the GPUs and a network interface card (the latter denoted by the dark purple line).
-This also brings the network very close to the GPU.
+The above design solves this by using two PCIe switches (the magenta circles), and each PCIe switch connects the CPU to two of the GPUs.
+In the above design two network cards are used per node, one connected to each of the CPU sockets.
+Some variants of the design will connect the network cards and/or NVMe SSDs (a type of SSD that uses the PCIe interface for fast data transfer) also to the switches for better direct data transfer between the interconnect and the GPUs and/or the SSDs and the GPUs.

 ### Cache-coherent interconnect between CPU and GPU